christakakis/machine_learning/(2) Classification (Computer Vision - BoVW)/README.md

 ### Detailed Description

 In this section, we will focus on applying the Bag of Visual Words (BoVW) technique to a dataset of your choice for image classification.
-The following question needs to be addressed:

-**Question 1: Bag of Visual Words Image Classification**

-You will apply the BoVW technique to a dataset with at least three categories for classification.
-Include relevant links and descriptions of the dataset in the report.
+The choosen dataset is [Mammals Classification](https://www.kaggle.com/datasets/anirudhg15/mammals-classification).

 Additional requirements for the implementation include: